shiltemann/wrangling-genomics/_episodes/01-trimming.md

 {: .bash}

 We are going to run Trimmomatic on one of our single-end samples.
-We will use a sliding window of size 4 that will remove bases if their phred score is below 20 (like in our example above).
+We will use a sliding window of size 4 that will remove remaining bases if their average phred score in the window is below 20 (like in our example above).
 We will also discard any reads that do not have at least 20 bases remaining after this trimming step.

 ~~~
-$ java -jar ~/Trimmomatic-0.32/trimmomatic-0.32.jar SE SRR098283.fastq SRR098283.fastq_trim.fastq SLIDINGWINDOW:4:20 MINLEN:20
+$ trimmomatic SE SRR098283.fastq SRR098283.fastq_trim.fastq SLIDINGWINDOW:4:20 MINLEN:20
 ~~~
 {: .bash}

-Notice that we needed to give the absolute path to our copy of the Trimmomatic program.

 ~~~
 TrimmomaticSE: Started with arguments: SRR098283.fastq SRR098283.fastq_trim.fastq SLIDINGWINDOW:4:20 MINLEN:20